If you’re a middle age woman who sits many hours a day, you’re at risk for becoming frail and weak later on, yet this is just SO preventable.

 • Stand or pace as much as possible during the tasks of daily living (e.g., opening snail mail, detangling your hair, sorting and folding laundry, eating a snack).

-To further offset future frailty, commit to scheduled sessions of exercise.
+To further offset future frailty, commit to scheduled sessions of strength training exercise.

 Relying upon household or outdoor chores is not an efficacious approach, because the performance of chores is based on when these tasks need to be done—such as a dirty floor needing mopping—rather than “I’m going to exercise to avoid frailty.”